Kale and Shaved Brussels Sprouts Salad

 Adjusting a recipe to fit your taste buds is one of the best parts of cooking!
 While I think this salad is delicious as is, there are a number of ways to change up this simple recipe.
 Here are a few ideas:

 Substitute Cabbage: Cabbage is in the same family as Brussels sprouts and kale so it’s a perfect addition or substitution.
 Thinly slice red, green, savoy, or Napa cabbage and add to the salad.

-Substitute Apples: While I recommend either adding in apples or cranberries (or both!), feel free to add in thin slices or cubes of pear, melon, or raisins for added sweetness.
+Substitute Other Fruits: While I recommend either adding in apples or cranberries (or both!), feel free to add in thin slices or cubes of pear or raisins for added sweetness.
 When in season pomegranate arils are lovely in this salad.